Higher bar for Missouri ballot measures OK’d by state House

 The measure also would make it harder to put a proposed constitutional amendment to a public vote in the first place.

-Currently, petition gatherers need signatures from 8% of voters in six of the state’s eight congressional districts to get a measure on the ballot.
-The House proposal would require signatures from 10% of registered voters from all eight districts.
+Currently, petition gatherers need signatures from 8% of voters who cast ballots for governor in the previous general election in six of the state’s eight congressional districts to get a measure on the ballot.
+The House proposal would require signatures from 10% of voters who cast ballots for governor in the previous general election.

 If the Republican-led Senate also signs off on the proposal, it will go before voters on the ballot this year.

-Note: This story has been updated to correct the attribution of comments to Rob Schaaf and that the proposal would require signatures of 10% of voters who cast ballots for governor in the previous general election.